sarayu1198/os-project/README.md

 The supervisor becomes a single point of failure — if it crashes, all container management is lost.
 Justification:
 Centralized control simplifies lifecycle management (start, stop, tracking, cleanup) and ensures proper handling of child processes and zombies.

-3. IPC and Logging System
+3. Logging System
 Design Choice:
-Used IPC mechanisms (CLI ↔ supervisor communication) and implemented a bounded-buffer logging system using producer-consumer design.
+Implemented a bounded-buffer logging system using producer-consumer design.
 Tradeoff:
 The bounded buffer may drop logs under high load if producers outpace the consumer.
 Justification:
 Preventing unbounded memory growth is more important than guaranteeing all logs, ensuring system stability.

 4. Kernel Monitor (Memory Tracking)
 Design Choice:
 Implemented memory monitoring in a kernel module to track RSS and enforce limits.